Best Credit Monitoring Service

 If you want a complete picture of your credit, you'll have to shell out for a more expensive tier.
 The priciest plan includes advanced features like 401(k)/investment account alerts, home title monitoring, and social media monitoring.

-LifeLock raises its price after the first year.
-You can get it for a lower price if you pay annually instead of monthly.
+With LifeLock, you can get a discounted price if you pay annually instead of monthly.
 LifeLock offers plans to cover a spouse and up to 5 children to protect your whole family.

 Pros: